 Active Matter and Fluids Research

-My research is about the light-matter interaction of micro and nano systems.
-I study how light can be utilized to manipulate the motion of small particles and create fast fluid flows.
+Our research involves light-matter interaction of micro and nano systems in complex fluidic environments.
+We study how light can be utilized to manipulate the motion of microscopic and and nanoscopic particles as well as the creation of fast fluid flows.
 This work investigates the fundamental aspects of light, temperature and hydrodynamics.
-Our studies employ inert materials such as colloids to induce self-propulsion, self-assembly and manipulation across multiple length scales.
-This is a highly interdisciplinary field involving photonics, materials science and biomimetics.
+Our studies employs synthetic colloids as toy model of active matter system to induce self-propulsion, self-assembly and manipulation across multiple length scales.
+This is a highly interdisciplinary field involving microfluidics, soft matter physics and temperature engineering.

 In particular my research involves: